Perverted-Justice: Other activities

 Perverted Justice formerly ran a website targeting individuals and groups involved in the online pedophile activist community.
 The site's stated objective was to "house our voluminous research regarding the identities and pursuits of those in the pedophile activist community".
 It listed a number of arrests of pedophile activists that it stated were based on its profiles.

 They have also built a list of "corporate sexual offenders", which they define as "[a]ny company who is informed of pedophiles using their service to advocate the lifestyle of child/adult rape which then does not remove the pedophiles from their service", with corresponding lists of pedophiles who make use of the services.

 Perverted-Justice volunteers also worked to match up MySpace profiles with convicted sex offenders from state registries and alert MySpace officials to their presence.
 They say they have identified almost three thousand such profiles, most of which have been deleted.

 Reception

-Commendation

 Perverted-Justice, as well as its volunteers, have been commended over the years by a number of individuals and organizations, including many active-duty law enforcement officials and child-safety advocates.